google/WebFundamentals/src/content/en/updates/2018/05/bigint.md

 tools.
 The reason is that such a transpilation would have to replace *every single operator* in the program with a call to some function that performs type checks on its inputs, which would incur an unacceptable run-time performance penalty.
-In addition, it would greatly increase the file size of any transpiled bundle, which increases download time, parse time, and compile time.
+In addition, it would greatly increase the file size of any transpiled bundle, negatively impacting download, parse, and compile times.

 A more feasible and future-proof solution is to write your code using [the JSBI library](https://github.com/GoogleChromeLabs/jsbi#why) for now.
 JSBI is a JavaScript port of the